2023 STUDENT LEADERSHIP

 Student Voice Leaders

-Student Voice Leaders will be responsible for enhancing the experience of the new Year 7 group they begin their journey with St Paul's in 2023.
+Student Voice Leaders will be responsible for enhancing the experience of the new Year 7 group as they begin their journey with St Paul's in 2023.
 The Student Voice Leaders are Jasmine Callaway, Hunta Crilley, Jade Maclean, Shelby Mitchell and Justin Groundwater.

 House Spirit Leaders